 (1) Integration via Single-Sign-On (SSO) – when you log in to your account at a certain website, the owner of such website shares with us your registration information (usually name & email, without any passwords of course);

-(2) Direct signup – prior to posting your first comment via our service, you may sign-up to our service, either by submitting your name, e-mail and (hashed) password, or by connecting your social media account (in which case you will also share with us your public profile picture, date of birth and gender).
+(2) Direct signup – prior to posting your first comment via our service, you may sign-up to our service, either by submitting your name, e-mail and (hashed) password, or by connecting your social media account (in which case you will also share with us your public profile picture).

-In addition to this information, we collect “technical” information about you, similar to any other internet-based service – namely your IP address, device advertising ID, and other information that we may use for advertising purposes (such as date and time, the website and page you are visiting and information gathered by the cookies of our advertising partners).
+In addition to this data, we collect “technical” data about you, similar to any other internet-based service – namely your IP address, device advertising ID, and other data that we may use for advertising purposes (such as date and time, the website and page you are visiting and data gathered by the cookies of our advertising partners).

 Why and What do we do with your Personal Data

 We collect and process personal data for the following purposes:

 Providing our Services & a Personalized User Experience – To provide and operate our services, to verify and authenticate our users, and to provide our users with a personalized user experience (for example: suggesting content that is relevant to you based on your past interests).